awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-detachebsvolume.md

 **Description**

-Detach an Amazon EBS volume from an Amazon EC2 instance\.
+Detach an Amazon EBS volume from an EC2 instance\.

 **Document Type**